 Letting go, surrender and trust are words I use frequently in my counselling practice and support groups.
 When we can zoom out just a little bit, we create room for a bigger picture to emerge.
 This rarely happens when we are clenched so tight with all our might mentally and physically.
 Trust the journey, trust the process, but most importantly trust yourself.

-Connecting with others who have either gone through fertility struggles or are currently struggling with it can be helpful.
-Although everyone’s journey is different, but there are common emotions such as of sadness, failure, jealousy or grief.
+Connecting with others who have either gone through fertility issues or are currently struggling with it can be helpful.
+Although everyone’s fertility journey is different, but there are common emotions such as sadness, failure, jealousy or grief.
 To have a safe space to connect with others similar to you can help provide support, perspective and insight.
-Some fertility clinics have support groups for their patients.
+Some fertility clinics have mental health support groups for their patients.